instnt-inc/instnt-angular-js/README.md

   </mat-form-field>
 ```

-The 'email' text here is used as an example and can be anything you'd like to have appear on the workflow.
+The 'email' input here is used as an example and can be anything you'd like to have appear on the workflow.
 Always include the value and onChange fields as written in the example above, as they mark the text field as data to be passed through the InstntCustomSignUp function.